chefs-kiss/chefs-kiss/README.md

-- 👋 Hi, I’m @chefs-kiss better known as Prof Kim!
-- 👀 I’m interested in data storytelling, bioinformatics, and auditing algorithms.
+ 👋 Hi, I’m @chefs-kiss better known as Prof Kim (she/her).
+I’m interested in data storytelling, bioinformatics, and auditing algorithms.

-- 👩‍🏫 I’m currently teaching programming with Python and R at St Olaf College in Northfield, MN
-- 📫 How to reach me: email mander1 at stolaf dot edu
+ 👩‍🏫 I’m currently teaching programming with Python and R at St Olaf College in Northfield, MN.
+Email mander1 at stolaf dot edu to link up

-- 😄 Pronouns: she/her
-- ⚡ Fun fact: all my pets are named after LotR charactes 🐾
+ ⚡ Fun fact: all my pets are named after LotR charactes 🐾

 <!---
 chefs-kiss/chefs-kiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.